Structured Sober Living vs. Halfway House

 - “Halfway house” tends to mean a temporary living situation for people who are homeless or people who have recently been released from jail.

-A sober living home or sober living residence is specially designed to help people who have recently completed addiction treatment stay sober and stay in recovery.
+- A sober living home or sober living residence is specially designed to help people who have recently completed addiction treatment remain sober and complete their recovery.

 Real Recovery is a sober living facility for women and young men between 18 and 28.
 What’s more: we’re what you’d call a structured sober living facility.

 Structured Sober Living Is Different

 Many sober living homes and halfway houses provide a level of support and care to their residents, but Real Recovery takes it further.

 While our young men and women often find themselves embarking on sober adventures, the days are particularly structured and planned out.
 We are a long-term program.
 Through our structured system, the men and women at Real Recovery not only learn how to stay sober and in recovery, they learn how to have fun, how to maintain a healthy, sober lifestyle and how to start living the life they were always meant to live.

 Is Sober Living Expensive?